 The websites in Google’s C4 dataset

-Rank Domain Category Percent of
+Rank | Domain | Category | Percent of all tokens |

 The Post believes it is important to present the complete contents of the data fed into AI models, which promise to govern many aspects of modern life.
 Some websites in this data set contain highly offensive language and we have attempted to mask these words.
 Objectionable content may remain.